m-jahn/WeightedTreemaps/README.md

       seed = 13
     )

-We can generate a custom color palette using the colorspace wizard.
+We can generate custom color palettes using the colorspace wizard.
+Just browse to the R tab and copy the code to your script.

     hclwizard()

+    custom_pal_1 <- sequential_hcl(
-    custom.pal <- sequential_hcl(n = 20,
+      n = 20,
       h = c(-46, 78),
       c = c(61, 78, 54),
       l = c(60, 91),